MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Endpoint: POST &lt;robot-ip-address&gt;/api/head

 Parameters
-- Pitch (double) - Number that determines the up or down movement of Misty's head movement.
-Value range: -5 to 5.
+- Pitch (double) - Value that determines the up or down movement of Misty's head movement.
-- Roll (double) - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
+- Roll (double) - Value that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
-Value range: -5 to 5.
-This value is ignored for Misty I.
 - Yaw (double) - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
-Value range: -5 to 5.
-This value is ignored for Misty I.
 - Velocity (double) - Number that represents speed at which Misty moves her head.
 Value range: 0 to 10.
+- Units (string) -  Optional.
+A string value of `degrees`, `radians`, or `position` that determines which unit to use in moving Misty's head.
+Defaults to `degrees`.

 ```json
 {